rljacobson/UltraViolet-Spectrum-Enhancer/README.txt

 NEW IN VERSION 2.0
+New features:
-* Put "Add your comment" on the sidebar and have it float.
+* Option to have "Add your comment" float on the sidebar.
-* Added "Show Only New Comments" option.
+* "Show Only New Comments" option.
+* Option to "shrink" large comments.
+If a comment is too long, only the first bit is shown, and the rest is revealed with a "read more" button.
 * The Greasemonkey script now runs on Chrome or Firefox (unified codebase).

+Bug fixes:
+* Major code refactoring.
+No known bugs.

 NEW IN VERSION 1.1
 Fixed the following bugs: